 Alcuin (pronounced Al-quin), later progressed to become the head of the school in York.
-He was born about the time of Bede’s death and in the 780s following a trip to Rome, he joined the court of the powerful Charlemagne in France where he ultimately become the Abbot of Tours and remained for then rest of his days.
+He was born about the time of Bede’s death and in the 780s following a trip to Rome, he joined the court of the powerful Charlemagne in France where he ultimately became the Abbot of Tours and remained there for the rest of his days.

 Alcuin was disillusioned that Bede’s legacy of learning was seemingly forgotten in Northumbria as instability increased within the kingdom.
 Ultimately Northumbria paid the price in the year 793AD when the increasingly vulnerable kingdom was attacked from overseas in the devastating Viking raid on Lindisfarne that shocked the whole of Europe.
 Alcuin naturally saw the raid as a punishment from God.

 In 794 AD, just over sixty years after the death of St Bede, Jarrow would also become a victim of one of the earliest Viking raids on mainland Britain.
 Biscop’s sacred monastery was severely burnt by the Vikings, though the Viking leader was caught by the local Anglo-Saxons and he was put to death.